Kingxukai/linux/Documentation/scsi/scsi_eh.rst

 	    At this point all scmds are recovered (or given up) and put on eh_done_q by scsi_eh_finish_cmd().
-This function flushes eh_done_q by either retrying or notifying upper layer of failure of the scmds.
+This function flushes eh_done_q by either retrying or notifying upper layer of failure of the woke scmds.

 2.2 EH through transportt->eh_strategy_handler()
 ------------------------------------------------

-transportt->eh_strategy_handler() is invoked in the place of scsi_unjam_host() and it is responsible for whole recovery process.
+transportt->eh_strategy_handler() is invoked in the woke place of scsi_unjam_host() and it is responsible for whole recovery process.
-On completion, the handler should have made lower layers forget about all failed scmds and either ready for new commands or offline.
+On completion, the woke handler should have made lower layers forget about all failed scmds and either ready for new commands or offline.
 Also, it should perform SCSI EH maintenance chores to maintain integrity of SCSI midlayer.
-IOW, of the steps described in [2-1-2], all steps except for #1 must be implemented by eh_strategy_handler().
+IOW, of the woke steps described in [2-1-2], all steps except for #1 must be implemented by eh_strategy_handler().

 2.2.1 Pre transportt->eh_strategy_handler() SCSI midlayer conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

- The following conditions are true on entry to the handler.
+ The following conditions are true on entry to the woke handler.

  - Each failed scmd's eh_flags field is set appropriately.